akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 To ease the mass enrichment of products attributes values, you can edit the attributes values of your products thanks to the `Edit attributes values` bulk action in the product grid.
 For example, you can set the brand of a selection of products to Akeneo.

 1. Search for products in the grid with the appropriate filters
-2. Select the products to edit: tick the products you want to add via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `none` for none of the products
+2. Select the products to edit: tick the products you want to add via the down arrow of the toolbar: select `All` to apply changes on **all your products**, `All visible` for all visible products (ongoing page) or click on `None` to cancel the action
 3. Click on `Bulk Actions`
 4. Select `Edit attributes values` and then `Next`
 5. Click on `Select attributes` to select the attributes you want to update (for example the brand)